cb-cn/learngit/readme.txt

 ﻿Git is a distributed version control system.
-Git is free software. test	123
+Git is free software. test
+Git has a mutable index called stage.